doovood/FindMyPast-Internship-Test/README.md

 ## Getting Started
 The test has been developed using javascript in a web based manner.
 A simple HTML interface has been created using the Bootstrap framwork.

-The code itself can be found in the [prime.js](../blob/master/js/prime.js) file
+The code itself can be found in the prime.js file inside the js folder.

-1. To use the program open the [Index.html](FindMyPast-Internship-Test/index.html) file from the repository.
+1. To use the program open the index.html file from the repository.
 2. Once opened simply enter the number of the primes that you wish to generate.
 3. Finally Click the button labled "Calculate".